SEND

 Provision for children with special educational needs is a matter for the whole school.
 The governing body, the school’s Head Teacher, the SENCo and all other members of staff, particularly class teachers and teaching assistants who have important responsibilities.
 All teachers are teachers of children with special educational needs.

-- Year Group Inclusion Support – Pupils are referred to the SENCO and Inclusion Team.
-Assessment and observations are continued by the inclusion team and interventions are implemented.
+Year Group Inclusion Support – Pupils are referred to the SENCO and Inclusion Team.
+Assessment and observations are continued by the inclusion team and a range of strategies are implemented.
 Advice maybe sought e.g. of the Speech and Language Therapist especially with regard to early years.

 If there is a serious and immediate concern the graduated approach will be curtailed.
 School will endeavour to match the intervention /support with the needs of the pupil.